-(3) "U.S. GAO" means the United States government accountability office.

-- V. Definitions beginning with the letter "V": [RESERVED] - W. Definitions beginning with the letter "W": [RESERVED] - X. Definitions beginning with the letter "X": [RESERVED] - Y. Definitions beginning with the letter "Y": [RESERVED] - Z. Definitions beginning with the letter "Z": [RESERVED]
+- (3) "U.S. GAO" means the United States government accountability office. - V. Definitions beginning with the letter "V": [RESERVED] - W. Definitions beginning with the letter "W": "Waste" includes, but is not limited to, the act of using or expending resources carelessly, extravagantly, or to no purpose.
+Importantly, waste can include activities that do not include abuse.
+Rather waste relates primarily to mismanagement, inappropriate actions, and inadequate oversight.
+Waste does not necessarily involve fraud or illegal acts.
+However, waste may be an indication of potential fraud or illegal acts and may still impact the achievement of defined objectives.
+(GAO-14-704G federal internal control standards paragraph 8.03.) - X. Definitions beginning with the letter "X": [RESERVED] - Y. Definitions beginning with the letter "Y": [RESERVED] - Z. Definitions beginning with the letter "Z": [RESERVED]